Architecting Solutions to Softwaring Processes

 Secretary of the Association of Lisp Users.

-Organized a monthly Boston Lisp Meeting on programmable programming languages.
+Co-organized monthly meetings in Boston then in NYC on programmable programming languages.

 Contributed to many free software projects.